nextbike/phrase-swift/README.md

 ## How to test

 Includes a suite of unit tests to cover frequent cases of placeholder location and handling within strings.
-Open in Xcode and run the tests to see the coverage.
+Run `swift test` or open up the Swift Package within Xcode.